 Buttermilk Mashed Potatoes **Courtesy of Taste of the South notepad so generously supplied for all our cooking and tasting notes!

 3 pounds red bliss potatoes 6 ounces butter 10 ounces buttermilk half & half – as needed Kosher salt – to taste 1/4 teaspoon black pepper

 Simmer potatoes until tender.
-Strain and dry in 300 degree oven for 15 minutes.
+Strain and dry in the 300-degree oven for 15 minutes.

 Note: Those of you who are new to cast iron, NEVER wash your pan with soapy water.
 Clean your skillet first with a handful of kosher salt then rinse in warm to hot water and dry thoroughly.
 I learned this from Angie Mosier while working on Alabama Studio Style.

-Saturday morning were the afore mentioned biscuit making classes which featured a lard based recipe.
+Saturday morning was the aforementioned biscuit making classes which featured a lard-based recipe.
 Those of you who have been here for awhile know that I pride myself as a world-class biscuit maker (in fact, I got my nickname “Alabama” by making biscuits – Alabama Bread in Venezuela) and my favorite recipe can be found in Alabama Stitch Book; however, I am definitely going to try this lard recipe very soon.

 Try it yourself and let me know what you think:

 **Courtesy of Taste of the South notepad so generously supplied for all our cooking and tasting notes!

 1 1/4 teaspoon salt